Injectable Pricing: Botox & Filler Cost Analysis

 While cost is obviously an important consideration when it comes to plastic surgery, it is not the most important.
 Patients should remember that their health and cosmetic satisfaction are ultimately the top priorities.
 Choosing an inexperienced doctor to save some money could cost far more in the long run if they require a corrective procedure or if they develop serious health complications.

-At Austin-Weston, our board-certified plastic surgeons are committed to providing patients with the results they desire and the care and safety they deserve.
+At Austin-Weston, our plastic surgeons are committed to providing patients with the results they desire and the care and safety they deserve.
 Click on the link below to learn more about your treatment options, or call (703) 854-9841 to schedule a consultation.